top of page

 Intentional breathing exercises to guide you through struggles, regulate your nervous system, and build safety awareness in the body.

-Meet Kristin -
+Meet Kristin

 What does a psychotherapy session look like?

-FAQs about online somatic therapy:
+FAQs about psychotherapy:

 Who do you work with?